librarianrafia/cv/index.md

 `2013` Muslim Journeys grant.
 - Co-applicant with Reece, D. the  UT Arlington Libraries application for the Muslim Journeys grant.
-  - We were <a href="http://www.neh.gov/files/press-release/mj-bookshelf-winners.pdf">one of 842 libraries and state humanities councils awarded the Muslim Journeys Bookshelf grant from the NEH.</a>
+  - We were one of 842 libraries and state humanities councils awarded the Muslim Journeys Bookshelf grant from the NEH.
   - Supported the grant by helping with displays, creating a web page to highlight the materials.

 - On Committee for creating the <a href="http://library.uta.edu/mavvets/">MavVets project.</a>